abidibo/practical-django-projects/README.md

 Instead of querying to see if the user has a bookmark for this snippet and then deleting it manually (which incurs the overhead of two database queries), you simply use filter() to create a QuerySet of any bookmarks that match this user and this snippet.
 You then call the delete() method of that QuerySet.
 This issues only one query—a DELETE query, whose FROM clause limits it to the correct rows, if any exist.

+### aggregate
+Previously, you used the annotate method, because you needed to add an extra piece of information to the results returned by the query.
+But now you just want to directly return the aggregated value and nothing else, so you’ll use a different method called aggregate.
+If you have a Snippet object in a variable named snippet, and you want the sum of all the ratings attached to it, you can write the query like this: (the `Rating` model has a `Snippet` `ForeignKey` field)

+    from django.db.models import Sum
+        total_rating = snippet.rating_set.aggregate(Sum('rating'))

 ## Forms

 ### required/optional